English Editing for Italian PhD Students

 The Specific English Writing Challenges Italian PhD Students Face

 The English writing challenges Italian PhD students face are predictable because they arise from well-documented structural differences between Italian and English academic writing.
-They're not signs of inadequate English language ability.
+They aren't signs of inadequate English language ability.
 They're the natural consequence of having been trained to write at an advanced academic level in Italian and then being asked to apply those skills in a language with different rhetorical conventions.

 The literature review problem

 Italian academic culture values comprehensive literature reviews that demonstrate the writer's mastery of the field.
-A thorough review of what is known is a sign of intellectual seriousness.
+A thorough review of what's known is a sign of intellectual seriousness.
 In English journal articles, the literature review exists to establish the gap, not to demonstrate comprehensiveness.
-An Italian PhD student writing their first journal article in English often produces a literature review that is too long, too comprehensive, and too slow to arrive at the gap statement.
+An Italian PhD student writing their first journal article in English often produces a literature review that's too long, too comprehensive, and too slow to arrive at the gap statement.

 The practical consequence is an introduction that occupies three or four pages before the gap appears, by which point many journal editors have already decided the paper is unfocused.
 The fix isn't to reduce the depth of your engagement with the literature.
 It's to organize the literature review around the gap you're establishing rather than around a comprehensive account of what has been written.